McCastles/JMC/markdowns/examples/tuple-array-with-object.md

 # __Tuple array schema with object__
 Parsed from file: [tuple-array-with-object.json](https://github.com/McCastles/JMC/blob/master/examples/tuple-array-with-object.json)

-_Schema with a tuple array (array with items of different types), one of which is an object_
+> Schema with a tuple array (array with items of different types), one of which is an object
-## Table of Contents
 * [Properties](#properties)
 	* [people](#people)
 		* [people[0]](#people)